 For any queries regarding your appointment

 You are encouraged to fill the New Patient Registration form at least 24 hrs before the appointment.
-The Receptionist would provide a paper form to be filled out before the consultation if this was not possible.
+The Receptionist will provide a paper form to be filled out before the consultation if this is not possible.

 What to bring to the Consultation?

 - If available, please bring all X-rays, CT or MRI scans and results of blood tests or Nerve conduction tests as applicable.

 - If your GP has provided a Referral letter, please give the same to Receptionist on arrival.
 Your doctor would likely have faxed the referral letter to the surgeons, in which case you do not need to bring one with you.

 - Bring your Medicare card, DVA card or Health insurance card as applicable.

 The joint replacement team make every effort to make your surgery and post-operative stay as comfortable and smooth as possible.
 We understand that it can be a stressful and difficult time for many of you.
 Please feel free to talk to our surgeons or clinical services manager for any and all enquiries relating to your surgery.
 We would be glad to assist in any way we can.

 - Prof Jeganeth Krishnan or Dr Sunil Reddy will discuss with you the benefits, risks, complications and expectations of the surgical procedure during the initial consultation.

 - Patient information sheets will be provided.